Can cutting back on drinking help stop HIV? malawi study aims to find out.

 Summary

 This study tests a program called Treat4All that helps people who drink heavily and are at risk for HIV or already have HIV.
-About 160 adults in Lilongwe, Malawi will either get the program or usual care.
-The goal is to see if it reduces heavy drinking and increases HIV prevention pill use or viral suppression.
+About 160 adults from an STI clinic in Lilongwe, Malawi, will either get the program or usual care.
+The goal is to see if the program reduces heavy drinking and increases use of HIV prevention pills (PrEP) or viral suppression.

 Get updates